nsummers98/Final-Project/README.md

 door if a later generated room creates a corridor going south into the initially generated room.
 However, in this case, there is always another entrance to the exit room, so that the map is still solvable.
-- The monster's movement is based on the player's x and y position and so has a tendency to get stuck on walls when the player is not directly lined up with him on one of the two axes.
-This would be solvable by implementing an algorithm that acts more as a maze solver as opposed to a zombie (i.e. an enemy that simply tracks the player).
+- The monster's movement is based on the player's x and y position and so has a tendency to get stuck on walls when the player is not directly lined up with it on one of the two axes.
+This would be solvable by implementing an algorithm that acts more as a maze solver as opposed to a zombie (i.e. an enemy that simply tracks the player and moves according to its actual position).

 ## Tutorials Consulted
 - [Unity 2D Roguelike Tutorial](https://unity3d.com/learn/tutorials/s/2d-roguelike-tutorial)